JoshOrndorff/recipes/text/3-entrees/manual-seal.md

 ### The Authorship Task

 As with every authoring engine, manual and instant seal need to be run as async authoring tasks.
-Again we being by checking whether this is manual or instant seal mode and create the correct kind of future.
+Again we check whether this is in manual or instant seal mode and create the correct kind of future.
 Creating the two authorship tasks is nearly identical.
 The only difference is that the manual seal task requires the command stream we created earlier.

 ```rust, ignore
 // Background authorship future.